The SALSA MLPA

 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK447152/

 This SALSA MLPA probemix is not CE/FDA registered for use in diagnostic procedures.
 Purchase of this product includes a limited license for research purposes.

 The SALSA MLPA Probemix P440-A2 F10 + F11 contains 35 MLPA probes with amplification products between 166 and 454 nucleotides (nt).
 This includes nine probes for the F10

+gene (one probe for each exon and two probes for exon 1).
 In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com